aptospad-app/.github/profile/README.md

 # Welcome to [AptosPad](https://aptospad.app)
 ![AptosPad Banner](https://github.com/aptospad-app/.github/blob/main/assets/Aptospad-05.png)

-ApptosPad is the launchpad platform on Aptos blockchain that accelerates the future ideals by connecting the community, investors and builders.
+AptosPad is the launchpad platform on Aptos blockchain that accelerates the future ideals by connecting the community, investors and builders.
 The creative ideals can become real with the fundraising and support from AptosPad platform

 AptosPad is the first launchpad on Aptos that proposes and applies the SharePad mechanism.
 This mechanism allows projects to sell tokens not only on AptosPad but also on the whole sharing pool of AptosPad’s partners.